-- 3 (1) The liability of the members is limited. - (2) Every member of the charity promises, if the charity is dissolved while he or she or it is a member or within twelve months after he or she or it ceases to be a member, to contribute such sum (not exceeding £10) as may be demanded of him or her or it towards the payment of the debts and liabilities of the charity incurred before he or she or it ceases to be a member, and of the costs charges and expenses of winding up, and the adjustment of the rights of the contributories among themselves.
+- 3 The liability of the members is limited to a sum not exceeding £10, being the amount that each member undertakes to contribute to the assets of the charity in the event of its being wound up while he, she or it is a member or within one year after he, she or it ceases to be a member, for: - (1) payment of the charity's debts and liabilities incurred before he, she or it ceases to be a member; - (2) payment of the costs, charges and expenses of winding up; and - (3) adjustment of the rights of the contributories among themselves.

-Article 4 - The articles of a noncharitable company are not required to have objects.
-However, a charitable company's articles must specifically restrict the company to only furthering a charitable object.
+Article 4.
+The articles of a from claritable company are not required to have objects.
+However, a charitable company's articles must specifically restrict the company to only furthering charitable objects.

-Insert the purpose for which the company has been formed.
-A charity's objects must be expressed in exclusively charitable terms.
-Guidance is available in our publication Choosing and Preparing a Governing Document (CC22).
-The key elements to include are the purpose itself (eg establishing and running a school), the people who can benefit, and if appropriate any geographic limits which may be needed to define the area of benefit.
+Insert the purposalsy for which the company has been termed.
+A charity's objects must be expressed in exclusively claritable terms.
+Guidance is available in Chorology and Proporting a coverning Document (CC22).
+The key elements to policide are

+- help mouse itself (e.j. establishing and rumang a school) - nelperple who can benefit and if appropriate - orly googlaphic limits which may be needed to define the area of benefit.
 This will not always be necessary.
-If you do include an area of benefit, it is common to define it by reference to a local government area, this has the advantage of clarity and simplicity, but can create problems if the area is subsequently altered or abolished.
+If you do include a large of benefit, it is common to define it by reference to a local government area.
+This last the advantage of clarify and simplicity, but can create problems if the means subsequently aftered or a poliched.